ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 ### Homework Part 1: Keep working on Alien Planet

 Continue adding and revising Alien Planet.
-THink about:
+Think about:

 * Make the characters talk to each other.
 Try to turn it into a story.
 * Make the character's actions meaningful.